The “Orange” Model of Data Management: An Overview

 There are six key areas of application.
 I will share these areas with you in a logical order.

 Every company needs to align its data management initiative with the business, finance, IT strategy, etc. If your company has no data management function yet, I will not recommend starting the development of a formal strategy document.
 It is a time- and resource-intensive process.
 I know many companies with a data management function in place and no strategy document in place.
 There are some other simple ways to align your data management initiative.
 For example, you can align the data management initiative with a business strategy by defining business drivers for your initiative.
 Alignment between IT and data and data management principles ensures alignment between IT and Data management.
 The data strategy will allow you to specify the scope of data management capabilities that fit the needs and resources of your company.

 Every company does data management to some extent, either in formal or informal form.
 Therefore, assessing what is already available in the company before starting a data management initiative is essential.
-Maturity assessment also assists in setting up a required level of maturity and asses the gaps between ‘as is’ and ‘to be’ situation.
+Maturity assessment also assists in setting up a required level of maturity and assess the gaps between ‘as is’ and ‘to be’ situations.
 Maturity assessment should result in the development of a roadmap.
 Data Crossroads offers a free-of-charge anonymous Data Management Maturity scan that, in 10 minutes, will help you get an overview of the level of data management maturity in your company.